SAoME/gb-toolbox/README.md

 ## Features

-* Adds a toolbar button for textareas with a collection of frequently used links like Rules, Porting List, etc. (Not added on PM forms and some other forms yet).
+* Adds a toolbar button for textareas with a collection of frequently used links like Rules, Porting List, etc. Contact Yogensia with ideas for more shortcodes.
 * Adds Sublog, Modlog, Modnotes and Send PM links to avatar tooltips.